sreshtha10/Data_Structures_Alogrithms/README.md

 # Data Structures and Algorithms

-A set of powerful data structures and algorithms.
+A set of powerful data structures and algorithms implemented from scratch in Java and C

 ___